jlagrangefr/odbs/README.md

 ## Roadmap

-v 0.1 (current) :
-- Database already ready but script can only backup to drive of group A at this moment.
-Two more group will be available B and C for deduplication purpose
-- Fix all small bug and add missing functions to current script

 v 0.2 :
 - Add task options to database
 - Add full checksum while indexing source folder for data integrity check (Task Option, default Off)